 There is a disturbing number of current and former military personnel identified among those who broke into the Capitol to overturn the election.
 About 20 percent of the nearly 300 arrested, according to NPR.
 They should no longer receive treatment at VA hospitals, get the GI Bill for attending school, or obtain a mortgage loan.

-Continue readingSoldiers I knew were no ‘losers’ Mr. Trump
+Continue readingSoldiers I knew were no ‘Losers’ Mr. Trump

 First Lieutenant Victor Lee Ellinger was no ‘loser’, Mister Trump.